codyloyd/author-site/stories/Boneyman.md

 The man’s fall seemed, finally, to snap the rest of the idiot crowd out of their drooling slack-jawed awe.
 Gunfire erupted from all sides, filling the room with a thin haze of blue-gray smoke.
 Windows shattered.
 Someone was shot in the crossfire.

-Terry shuffled back toward the front of the diner to watch the proceedings, and his boss snapped into a frenzy of violence unperturbed by the gunfire.
+Terry shuffled back, toward the front of the diner to watch the proceedings, and his boss snapped into a frenzy of violence unperturbed by the gunfire.
 Things went too fast to really follow what was happening, but Terry had seen it all before.
 Guns clattered to the floor.
 Bodies fell.
 Terry saw a sharp-looking bone puncture out the back of the man that had tried to “take him out back”.
 Another lost his head, though Terry didn’t see how it was removed.

 It was over in moments.
 His boss stood at ease amidst the carnage as the gunsmoke swirled and faded.